Kung Fu (1972 TV series): Plot

 Kwai Chang Caine (David Carradine) is the orphaned son of an American man, Thomas Henry Caine (Bill Fletcher), and a Chinese woman, Kwai Lin, born in mid-19th-century China.
-After his maternal grandfather's death he is accepted for training at a Shaolin Monastery, where he grows up to become a Shaolin priest and martial arts expert.
+After his maternal grandfather's death, he is accepted for training at a Shaolin monastery, where he grows up to become a Shaolin priest and martial-arts expert.

-In the pilot episode, Caine's beloved mentor and elder, Master Po, is murdered by the Emperor's nephew; outraged, Caine retaliates by killing the nephew.
-With a price on his head, Caine flees China to the western United States, where he seeks to find his family roots, and ultimately, his half-brother, Danny Caine.
-A recent tombstone dated 1874 in a season 3 episode places the stories approximately between 1871 and 1875.
+In the pilot episode, Caine's beloved mentor and elder, Master Po, is murdered by the emperor's nephew with a firearm; outraged, Caine retaliates by killing the emperor's nephew, with everyone unaware that the man was reloading his weapon to attack him again.
+With a price on his head, Caine flees China to the western United States, where he seeks his family roots, and ultimately, his half-brother, Danny Caine.
+A recent tombstone dated 1874 in a season-three episode places the stories roughly between 1871 and 1875.
+In the pilot episode, a telegram dated 21 November 1873 indicates that most of the show's American story begins in November 1873.

-Although it is his intention to avoid notice, Caine's training and sense of social responsibility repeatedly force him out into the open, to fight for justice or protect the underdog.
-After each such encounter he must move on, both to avoid capture and prevent harm from coming to those he has helped.
-Searching for his family, he meets a preacher (played by real-life father John Carradine) and his mute sidekick Sunny Jim (played by real-life brother Robert Carradine), then his grandfather (played by Dean Jagger).
+Although it is his intention to avoid being noticed, Caine's training and sense of social responsibility repeatedly forces him out into the open to fight for justice or protect the innocent.
+After each encounter, he must move on, both to avoid being captured and to prevent any and all harm from coming to those he has helped.
+While he's searching for his family, he meets his grandfather (played by Dean Jagger).